-Mother’s Day spending is expected to total a record $28.1 billion in 2022, according to an annual survey conducted by the National Retail Federation.
+Mother’s Day spending is expected to exceed $30 billion, according to an annual survey conducted by the National Retail Federation.
 Aside from greeting cards, flowers top Mother’s Day purchases, followed by special outings (i.e. brunch), jewelry, gift cards and electronics.

 It’s usually okay to embrace an “it’s the thought that counts” attitude but, since not all flowers are safe for pets, it’s important to be especially mindful when gifting floral arrangements on Mother’s Day to those who have a service dog, companion animal or a pet in general.